nordeveloper/chatbotsai/README.md

-# ChatBotsAI Platform for Laravel
+# Characters ChatBotsAI Platform in Laravel

 ChatBotsAI is a versatile Chatbots platform built on Laravel, seamlessly integrating with AI services such as OpenAI and OpenRouterAI.
 This platform empowers users to create and manage intelligent chatbot characters with a rich set of functionalities.